Giovanni Stroppa: Cremonese

 On 19 September 2023, Stroppa was named the new head coach of Serie B promotion hopefuls Cremonese, replacing Davide Ballardini.

 Stroppa led Cremonese to the promotion playoff finals in his first season in charge, then losing to Venezia 0–1 on aggregate.
 After being confirmed for the 2024–25 season, Stroppa was relieved of managerial duties on 8 October 2024 due to a negative start in the new campaign.
 He was however reinstated just a month later, on 11 November, after Cremonese decided to dismiss Eugenio Corini, who had previously replaced him in charge of the Grigiorossi.
 He ended the season in fourth place in the regular season, and eventually led Cremonese to win the playoffs after defeating Spezia in a two-legged final, on what was his personal third promotion to Serie A in his career.
 Despite that, on 13 June 2025, Cremonese announced they would not confirm Stroppa in charge of the club for their comeback campaign in the top flight.

 Venezia

 On 26 June 2025, freshly-relegated Serie B club Venezia announced the appointment of Stroppa as their new head coach.

+On 1 May 2026 Stroppa led Venezia to a Serie A promotion after a 2-2 draw against La Spezia.